nachog00/helm-devlab/README.md

 ├── charts/
 │   └── demo-app/                # A minimal chart for sandbox testing ├── argocd/
+│   └── applicationsets/
+│       ├── demo-app.yaml        # AppSet for the demo app
+│       └── template.yaml        # Copy this to start a new chart preview
+├── scripts/
-│   └── applicationset.yaml      # ApplicationSet template for dynamic previews
+│   └── init-chart.sh            # Helper script to scaffold charts + AppSets
 ├── .github/
 │   └── workflows/ci.yaml        # GitHub Actions chart linting/testing
 └── README.md                    # This file